Puck (A Midsummer Night's Dream)

-Puck, or Robin Goodfellow, is a character in William Shakespeare's play, A Midsummer Night's Dream.
+Puck, or Robin Goodfellow, is a character in William Shakespeare's play A Midsummer Night's Dream.

 Based on the Puck of English mythology and the púca of Celtic mythology, Puck is a mischievous fairy, sprite, or jester.
 He is the first of the main fairy characters to appear, and he significantly influences events in the play.
-He delights in pranks such as replacing Bottom's head with that of an ass.
+He delights in pranks such as replacing Nick Bottom's head with that of an ass.

 Appearances in the play

 The audience is introduced to Puck in 2.1: